-Sugar free.
 Foods bearing this claim must have less than 0.5 grams of sugar per serving.
 However, they may contain carbohydrate from other sources.

-No added sugar, No sugar added, Without added sugar.
 These claims mean that no sugar or ingredients that contain sugar such as fruit juice or applesauce are added to a food during processing or packing.
 Additionally, the processing itself cannot increase the sugar content of the food, and the product that the food is replacing must normally contain added sugars.

 The following terms have been invented by food manufacturers to suggest that their products contribute few grams of carbohydrate to the diet, but none of them has been defined by the U.S. Food and Drug Administration (FDA), so they have no legal meaning: net carbs, impact carbs, effective carbs, low carb, reduced carb, and carb free.

 Food manufacturers usually calculate the “net,” “impact,” or “effective” carbs by subtracting all of the grams of fiber, all of the grams of sugar alcohols, and all of the grams of glycerine (also known as glycerin and glycerol) from the total carbohydrate amount.
 While it’s true that fiber is not absorbed and does not affect blood glucose levels, most diabetes nutrition experts recommend subtracting grams of fiber from total carbohydrate only if there are more than 5 grams of fiber per serving.
 Sugar alcohols, on the other hand, contain calories, and they are partially absorbed — meaning, they can impact blood glucose levels And glycerine, which is used both to sweeten foods and to make them moist, provides as many calories per gram as sugar and is considered a carbohydrate by the FDA.
 However, many food manufacturers contend that glycerine has a negligible effect on blood glucose levels.